 Follow the steps in §3.2.2 of “XML-Signature Syntax and Processing”.

-(normative) Preprocessing for Generating Relative References
+(informative) Preprocessing for Generating Relative References

 Relative references are available for referencing parts.
-However, in reality, Unicode strings that are similar to but are not strictly relative references are also used to reference parts.
+Unicode strings that are similar to but are not strictly relative references are also used to reference parts.
 [Example: "\a.xml" is not a relative reference since the backslash character is disallowed in RFC 3986/3987.]
-This annex specifies a preprocessing for the conversion of such Unicode strings to relative references.

-This preprocessing is neither required nor recommended.
+Some implementations provide preprocessing of such Unicode strings to replace them with relative references.
+This preprocessing might involve some of (but is not limited to) the following actions:

-This preprocessing has eight steps.
-Some package implementers support only some of them.

 Percent-encode each open bracket (“[“) and close bracket (“]”).

+Percent-encode each space character (U+0020).

 Percent-encode each percent (“%”) character that is not followed by a hexadecimal notation of an octet value.

 Un-percent-encode each percent-encoded unreserved character.